 Starting a new writing project is like falling in love.
 At first, everything is wonderful.
 But as the reality of the commitment sinks in, we get scared and we do stupid things: like not fleshing out our characters enough and then getting stuck down the line.
 For the variety of genres there are on the planet, the variety of story types is actually surprisingly narrow. … Continue reading The 5 Biggest Mistakes in Character Development and How to Avoid Them

 The six most common mistakes people make when self-publishing a book; usefully summarised.
 A great reminder from my favourite Texan in Tokyo.
 Make sure to avoid these!
-Advertisements Continue reading Top 6 Mistakes People Make Self Publishing a Book!
+Continue reading Top 6 Mistakes People Make Self Publishing a Book!

 Certain moments in our lives seem to last forever.
 Whether it is a first kiss or a car crash, time can seem to stretch…or even stop.
 Aaron Sitze explains how this sensation is conveyed in cinema and how the same conventions can be used to slow down time in your writing.
 Lesson by Aaron Sitze, animation by TED-Ed. -Youtube Blurb Continue reading How Writers Slow Down Time

 Whilst getting inspired for writing material and stories is usually not a problem for me, I have been struggling with my ‘why’ lately.
 A ‘why’ is not to be confused with a goal or target.
 I have plenty of them and find it easy to remember what they are.
 In particular, my main goal (to earn a full-time living from fiction writing) is clearly imprinted … Continue reading How to Draw Inspiration from Unlikely Sources